BBC Northern Ireland: Regional television

-Network Output
+Network output

 As well as programmes intended purely for an audience in NI, BBC Northern Ireland also funds or often co-funds output for pan-UK consumption on both the player and other BBC channels. in 2021 network output is principally in drama.

 It was announced in June 2019 that the BBC quiz show Mastermind would now be produced from BBC NI.

-BBC Northern Ireland is also involved more occasionally in co-productions with other broadcasting networks, most notably with the Irish broadcaster RTÉ.
+BBC Northern Ireland also engages in co-productions with other broadcasting networks, including with the Irish broadcasters RTÉ and TG4.